galsegal/galsegal.github.com/_posts/2013-04-28-openbooks-event-bus.md

 ---
 layout: post
 title: "Openbook's Event Bus"
-description: ""
+description: "Openbook's event bus allows other apps to be notified at real time"
-category:
+category: "Feed"
-tags: []
+tags: [Infrastructure]
 ---
 {% include JB/setup %}
 We have just released a new version of our Feed API with some great features.